wearekickback/kip/kips/kip-2.md

 Event though this change eliminates the need to call `withdraw()` per event, the user still has to withdraw manually at some point if they want to have their ETH back.

-Some users expressed that they would prefer that their ETH gets sent back automatically.
+Some users expressed that they would prefer that their ETH/tokens get sent back automatically.
 This could be achieved in future by having the `withdraw()` function be called on behalf of a user by a third-party.
 But realistically speaking, users are probably better off not _needing_ to withdraw anymore, and only withdrawing later on when they actually _want_ to.

 ### Support for different payout strategies

 There is some interest in different payout strategies, e.g. using sweepstake and for different logic when handling a paid event.
 This KIP will enable us to cater for such variations as it detaches event-related logic from the money management side of things.

-### ERC20 token support

-The code above was written for ETH-funded events.
-Some minor modifications will be needed for ERC-20 support.

 ## Copyright Waiver